engrpanda/Portable-Retropie-Mini-Arcade/README.md

 Wanna take the challenge and download Roms on your own? here are some sites that i think are safe.

--Gamulator.com
+- Gamulator.com

--GaROMs.com
+- GaROMs.com

--Retrosic.com
+- Retrosic.com

--ROM Hustler.com
+- ROM Hustler.com

--ROM World.com
+- ROM World.com

--ROMsMania.com
+- ROMsMania.com

--Emulator Zone.com
+- Emulator Zone.com

--CoolROM.com
+- CoolROM.com